Tie the knot

 Francis Grose, in his 1811 edition of The Dictionary of the Vulgar Tongue listed the 'knot tied with the tongue' with specific reference to marriage.

-"He has tied a knot with his tongue, that he cannot untie with his teeth: i.e. he is married."
+"He has tied a knot with his tongue, that he cannot untie with his teeth: that is, he is married."

 The Jewish tradition, like many others, also has a long history of the use of knots in the marriage ceremony.
 The Wilmingtonian And Delaware Advertiser, January 1826, reported this item under the banner of 'Miss Rothchild's Marriage':